Photo by CDC

 - If you are an adult with autism who is suddenly confronted with a lot of free time, ask family, friends or via social media what you can do to help.
 For example, you might be able to teach a grandpa or grandma to Skype or Whatsapp, so that they can stay in touch with the (grand) children.
 Or you can do shopping for people who are quarantined.
 Or if you are someone who knows a lot about a certain subject or knows a lot of facts: make a quiz.
 The demand for alternative leisure activities will only increase in the coming weeks and months.

 These are difficult times for all of us.
 Also for people with autism and their families.
 But we should never waste a good crisis.
 This is an opportunity for all of us to become more creative and inventive in supporting autistic people and their families.
 Let’s support each other and make the best of it.

 During the pandemic, I have been supporting some autism organisations in with their Covid-19 resources.
 It is well worth taking a look at some of the wonderful resources that have been developed by a.o.
 Scottish Autism, Studio III and Middletown Centre for Autism.

 For those of you who are Dutch speaking: I offer an online session on Autism and Covid-19: an evening session on November 19th and an afternoon session on December 16th.

 Last personal note:

-These are also difficult times for me and Autism in Context.
-All my presentations of the coming months have been cancelled.
-Such a pity that my contagious messages about ‘autistic happiness’ or ‘absolute thinking in a relative world’ cannot be shared.
-But I am working hard on a new website and will try to organize some webinars and online Q&A’s in the coming weeks.
+I have not been travelling since March, but that does not mean that my contagious messages about ‘autistic happiness’ or ‘absolute thinking in a relative world’ cannot be shared.
+I am doing webinars for many organisations.
+Coming in the near future are some webinars for Pedagogiskt Perspektiv.
 Stay in touch and keep on following me on Twitter (@peter_autisme) and LinkedIn.